HeardLibrary/workshops/Minecraft/readme.md

 ###Exploring [Minecraft](https://minecraft.net/)

   * [Markus Persson](https://en.wikipedia.org/wiki/Markus_Persson), a.k.a.
 "Notch," is the lead developer of Minecraft.
 [Mojang](https://mojang.com/), an independent game studio until its [acquisition by Microsoft in 2014](http://news.microsoft.com/2014/09/15/minecraft-to-join-microsoft/) launched the beta version of Minecraft in 2009 and the release version in 2011.

   * Minecraft is an [Open World](https://en.wikipedia.org/wiki/Open_world) style game, meaning that there aren't well-defined goals or narratives.
 The Minecraft game environment is frequently compared to an online Lego® set.

+  * Minecraft is a client/server application.
+While it's possible to play the game on your own machine, a lot of the fun comes from interacting with other players on Minecraft servers.

+  * Minecraft offers several [game modes](http://minecraft.gamepedia.com/Gameplay).
+We'll be working in Creative Mode, which means that won't be inadvertently killed by creepers or skeletons.

 ###Modding Minecraft with [CanaryMod](http://canarymod.net/)

+  * Minecraft is written in [Java](https://www.java.com/en/).
+"Mods" (modifications) allows users to change the underlying game environment.

+  * The legal environment for creating mods is very complex; the [recent controversy](http://www.programmableweb.com/news/minecraft-server-software-and-modding-plug-ins-facing-uncertain-future/analysis/2014/09/24) afflicting the popular [CraftBukkit](https://github.com/Bukkit) mod serve as example of the licensing challenges.

+  * [CanaryMod](http://canarymod.net/) allows you to write Java code to interact with the Minecraft Server.
+You can also write CanaryMod mods in [JavaScript](https://github.com/walterhiggins/ScriptCraft/).
+Since CanaryMod runs on the JVM, it's also possible to write mods in [Scala](http://www.scala-lang.org/) and [Clojure](https://github.com/cpmcdaniel/CanaryClojureLibrary).

+  * [Learn to Program Minecraft with Minecraft Plugins](https://pragprog.com/book/ahmine2/learn-to-program-with-minecraft-plugins) by Andy Hunt provides a great introduction to Java and CanaryMod.

 ###Making Minecraft Maps with [WorldPainter](http://www.worldpainter.net/)
  * How to create a new world